-The town is the venue describes the framework in which we work.
-We are committed to the social wellbeing of our town and inhabit, explore, map and activate the place through artist driven projects.
-Huntly’s small town context, 18th Century streets and surrounding Aberdeenshire countryside offers an abundance of possibilities to work with.
-Since 1995 we have engaged with local communities and their clubs, choirs, shops, schools, churches, bars and discos.
+The town is the venue describes the framework in which we work and contribute to the social wellbeing of our town.
+We inhabit, explore, map and activate the place through artist driven projects.
+Huntly’s small town context, its 18th Century streets and the surrounding Aberdeenshire countryside offer an abundance of possibilities to work with.
+We have engaged with local people and their clubs, choirs, shops, schools, churches, bars and discos here since 1995.

 Visit us at our base in the Brander Building in Huntly’s town square.